 A: Yes, people who join a study get compensated for their time and inconvenience.
 The amount per visit varies depending on how long the visit is and the procedures that take place.
 The amount also varies from city to city, because the cost of living is different between large metropolitan areas compared to smaller towns and rural areas.
 The details about compensation will be explained when a person goes through the informed consent process at a local clinic to join a study.

-A: Operation Warp Speed, a program of the US government, is working to purchase enough COVID-19 vaccines to provide universal coverage for the country.
+A: Operation Warp Speed, a program of the U.S. government, is working to purchase enough COVID-19 vaccines to provide universal coverage for the United States.
 This is done in 2 ways: by buying vaccine doses now, and through an “option to purchase program.”
-All 5 major companies whose products are being tested in US government-funded studies are participating.
+All 5 major companies whose products are being tested in U.S. government-funded studies are participating.
 This will allow the country to have enough doses for the 220 million adults and 110 million children for whom vaccines could potentially be administered.

-As part of the US government effort, it is our obligation to ensure that everyone in America is provided with a safe and effective vaccine as soon as possible.
-Since the vaccine will be purchased by the US government, the vaccine will be affordable for the public.
+As part of the U.S. government effort, it is our obligation to ensure that everyone in America is provided with a safe and effective vaccine as soon as possible.
+Since the vaccine will be purchased by the U.S. government, the vaccine will be affordable for the public.
 We recognize that vulnerable populations in many underserved communities are among those at highest risk for suffering the consequences of COVID-19.
-We are committed to vigorous minority community outreach and maximizing access in these communities, including the Black/African American, Latinx and Native American populations.
+We are committed to vigorous minority community outreach and maximizing access in these communities, including the Black/African American, Latinx, and American Indian/Alaska Native/Native Hawaiian populations.

 A: When you have completed the submission of your survey, you will see a message with the heading “Success!” which means that we have successfully received your information.
 Our system does not send out an email confirmation message.